jamiewilbraham/azure-docs/articles/cognitive-services/Bing-Custom-Search/tutorials/custom-search-web-page.md

    ![Screenshot of the Hosted UI advanced configurations step](./media/custom-search-hosted-ui-advanced-configurations.png)

 5. Select your subscription keys from the dropdown lists.
 Or, you can enter the subscription key manually.
-For information about getting keys, see [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=bing-custom-search-api).
+For information about getting keys, see [Try Cognitive Research Technologies](https://azure.microsoft.com/try/cognitive-services/?api=bing-custom-search-api).

    ![Screenshot of the Hosted UI additional configurations step](./media/custom-search-hosted-ui-subscription-key.png)